UBC-CIC/commit2act/docs/UserGuide.md

 ![alt text](images/adminDashboard/manage_actions0.png)

-- Admin can click on an action icon to view the action and its corresponding information (action icon, action items, fallback text, image validation labels)
+- Admin can click on an action icon to view the action and its corresponding information (Action Icon, Action Items, Fallback Text, Image Validation Labels)
   ![alt text](images/adminDashboard/manage_actions1.png)
   <br>

 - Clicking on each individual action item will display the Name, Description and CO2 Saved Per Unit fields for that action item
   ![alt text](images/adminDashboard/manage_actions3.png)

-- To edit the action information, click the Edit Button
+- To edit the action information, click the `Edit` Button
   ![alt text](images/adminDashboard/manage_actions2.png)
-- To delete an action, click the Delete button.
+- To delete an action, click the `Delete` button.
 If an action is deleted, all user submitted content for that action will also be deleted
   <br>
   ![alt text](images/adminDashboard/manage_actions4.png)
-- To pause an action, click the Pause button.
+- To pause an action, click the `Pause` button.
 When an action is paused, it will not appear as an option on the Log Action Menu for users to submit to
   <br>
   ![alt text](images/adminDashboard/manage_actions5.png)
 - Paused actions will appear with a greyed out icon on the Manage Actions menu
   ![alt text](images/adminDashboard/manage_actions6.png)
-- A paused action must be restored by clicking the Restore Action button before users can submit that action
+- A paused action must be restored by clicking the `Restore Action` button before users can submit that action
   ![alt text](images/adminDashboard/manage_actions7.png)
   <br>